muratk3n/thirdwave/en/2018/10/lpg-cylinder-gas-kitchen-cab.md

 <img width="340" src="https://pbs.twimg.com/media/EuvTvxaXUAAgkJ9?format=jpg&name=small"/>

 LPG is fossil of course.
 But same tech could be extended to renewable gases, fuels.
-Portable cylinders could appeal to low end, for off-grid type usage.
+Portable cylinders could appeal to low end, off-grid.
 For high end, on-grid, pipelines are still way to go...
-Or in bulk, H2 is used on generator turbines to generate electricity.
+Or in bulk, renewables are used on generator turbines to generate electricity.